-I mention this history because today’s Herbert Hall vineyard was once a hop garden, farmed by a man named Herbert Hall.
+I mention this history because today’s Herbert Hall vineyard was once a hop garden, farmed by the eponymous Herbert Hall.
 He was the great grandfather of the winery founder and owner, Nick Hall.
 Hence the winery name.

 Nick Hall returned to Kent in 2003 with the bold idea of making English Sparkling Wine.
 By 2007, Nick had trained at Plumpton College and planted Chardonnay, Pinot Noir and Pinot Meunier.

-There are 15-20,000 bottles per year produced from their five hectares, so this is a small artisanal operation.
+15-20,000 bottles come from their five hectares per year, so this is a small artisanal operation.
 The Brut is the mainstay, accompanied by several other more limited releases such as this 2016 Brut Rosé with 2,500 bottles made.